 Store and Forward requires more time because it receives the whole packet before sending it out.
 Every byte buffered is an additional eight microseconds of delay.
-For example, 1500 byte packets are delayed by 1200 microseconds in a Store and Forward device versus 60 microseconds in a Cut-Through device.

 Store and Forward requires more memory because the DES-5200 must store the packet before sending it out.